Maybe you’re a watch collector and want to add to your hobby. Maybe you’re considering watchmaking as a potential career

-This is very handy when you’re working on more than one movement at a time or when you have to wait for necessary parts to arrive.
+This is very handy when you’re working on more than one movement at a time or when you have to wait for the necessary parts to arrive.

 They also have compartments that you can use to sort related parts, so it’ll be easier to reassemble the movement.

-When you’ve serviced a watch, you need to make sure that you’ve done a good job.
+When you’ve serviced a watch, you need to make sure that you’ve done an excellent job.

 Expensive Swiss timing machines are very accurate, and they’re able to display a lot of information.
 A timing machine like a Witschi is a perfect choice for the professional watchmaker.

 But a timing machine like this Multifunction Timegrapher No. 1000 is more than enough for the hobbyist watchmaker.
 You can use it to check the amplitude, beat error, and amplitude to regulate your watch as accurate as possible.

 You can also use it to read a watch and detect common problems.